CLEPyLadies/pyladies-official/content/pages/how_you_can_use_python.md

 No matter which area interests you, pick a problem and break it down into manageable pieces.
 Approach it step-by-step.
 See what you can find online (Google, StackOverflow, YouTube, documentation) when you get stuck, and be sure to ask for help if you've hit an impasse.

-These aren't the only ways to use Python.
+There are many other ways to use and apply Python.
 What will you build using your awesome programming skills?